 Take an exhilarating jeep safari

-One of the most adrenaline-fuelled Rhodes activities, a jeep safari allows you to discover the off-grid corners of the island.
-Jeep Safari Rhodes offers an island tour taking in the fruit orchards and lush gardens of Massari and Malona; the fresco-splashed Byzantine church of Fountoukli; and the secluded beach of Fanes.
+One of the most adrenaline-fuelled things to do in Rhodes, a jeep safari allows you to discover the off-grid corners of the island.
+Bumpy Rhodes offers an island tour taking in the fruit orchards and lush gardens of Massari and Malona; the fresco-splashed Byzantine church of Fountoukli; and the secluded beach of Fanes.
 But the highlight is Seven Springs: a series of seven springs, shaded by a wall of pine and palm trees and home to resident peacocks.

-After all that, you’re probably packing your bags already!
+After all those things to do in Rhodes, you’re probably packing your bags already!
 So, why not check out our luxury villas in Rhodes?
 Our friendly concierge team can help you to pick the ideal holiday home for you, just give them a call and they’ll do the rest!